SinghA01-ml/adaptive-hydrostability/README.md

 - 3 : Problem 3

 y in {1, 2} controls the number of steps:
-- --max_stages 1 : Initial step only
+- 1 : Initial step only
-- --max_stages 2 : Initial step + first adaptive step
+- 2 : Initial step + first adaptive step

 When --max_stages 2 is used, the script performs the initial and first adaptive step and generates 10 new sample points using KRNet.
 These generated samples are already included in the corresponding data/ folder for each problem.